A version of this article was published in the Protea Financial Blog in March 2020. It was updated April 22, 2021.

 - Elimination of uncertaintyThe activity is undertaken to discover information intended to eliminate uncertainty about the capability, method, or design of a new or improved product or process.

 - Process of experimentation.
 The activity involves one or more alternatives intended to eliminate that uncertainty and conduct that leads to evaluating the alternatives through modeling, simulation, or a systematic trial and error methodology.

 - Technological in nature.
 The process of experimentation must rely on hard sciences, such as engineering, physics, chemistry, biology, or computer science.

 3. What vineyard and winery activities qualify for the R&D credit?

-Following are some specific examples of R&D activities that have qualified for the credit.
+Following are some specific examples of R&D activities that may qualify for the credit.

-- Geological plot characteristics, including soil, water, and climate conditions
+- Evaluation of geological plot characteristics, including soil, water, and climate conditions

-- Rootstocks, varietals, and clones for optimal cultivation in vineyard
+- Evaluation of rootstocks, varietals, and clones for optimal cultivation in vineyard

 - Pruning and training techniques for optimal production